teknologi-umum/blog/content/the-basics-of-go.md

 Some problem surrounding Go programming language when it's compared to other programming languages should be ignored because.. well.. why should we?
 Language is just tools for us as a software engineers to use.
 With that being said, I would like to clarify that Go, might not always be the best language for you to use.
-It all depends on the project that you're handling, it depends on the problem's that you're facing.
+It all depends on the project that you're handling, it depends on the problems that you're facing.

 With all that, let's Go.